linear-b/gitstream/docs/context-variables.md

 ???+ example "Example of a context object"

-    Example of a context object for a PR that changed few lines in a `README.md` file:
+    Partial example of a context object for a PR that changed few lines in a `README.md` file:

     ```json
     {